smrg-lm/sc3/docs/source/nonrealtime.rst

 or run in both modes without changes.

 .. note::
-   It's not possible to run the library in RT and NRT at the same time because clocks and :term:`elapsed time` are internally managed in different ways.
+   It's not possible to run the library in both RT and NRT at the same time because clocks and :term:`elapsed time` are internally managed in different ways.
 To run a NRT script from a RT library instance could be done by creating a sub-process that starts a new interpreter.

 The following example can be run as command line script: